mobizt/ESP32-Mail-Client/README.md

 Support large file attachment to send Email or download from received Email.

 Able to search Email using IMAP command as in RFC 3501 (depending on IMAP server implementation).

-Fetch is stricted to accept only message UID.
+Fetch Email is stricted to accept only message UID.

 ## Known Issues